purpleidea/oh-my-vagrant/DOCUMENTATION.md

 ###Why are there multiple network interfaces created on each OMV managed host?

+Each VM brought up by OMV and vagrant-libvirt typically has two interfaces by default.
+The first interface on the VM (which uses DHCP) is used to initially get a connection to vagrant, since vagrant finds the machines by looking in the DHCP leases table in Dnsmasq.
+This is the only way vagrant can find the IP address.
+It would be great if there was an out of band communication method, but nothing like this exists in vagrant-libvirt at this time.
+After vagrant has found the VM, it makes all of its changes over this interface using SSH.
+Since the first interface requires DHCP, and because many multi host clusters prefer a consistent (statically assigned) IP address across reboots, OMV adds a second interface which has this statically assigned address.
+It also provides DNS for this network interface via the `/etc/hosts` file.

 ###Do you have any tricks for using Vagrant and Vagrant-Libvirt?

 I've written a bunch about Vagrant and Vagrant-Libvirt on my